jcst40/Kobra-Kai-with-Thumbnail-preview/README.md

 -Restart Cura and go to Extensions - Post Processing - Modify G-Code and Add Script.
 Select Create Kobra Thumbnail.
 -Now whenever you slice a script, a thumbnail is created in the G-Code file that the Kobra can read.
 Only Thumbnails with this scripts are recognised.

+After installing remember to do bed leveling, set Z-offset and your calibration routine.
+Enjoy!

 //